About Green Island Cairns

 This family owned and operated business has been a popular tourist attraction operating on Green Island since the early 1960’s.
 Located just a short stroll along the path to the left of the jetty, look out for the iconic shipwreck entrance and gift shop.
 See exciting crocodile shows, you can even have your photo taken holding a baby crocodile!
 Marineland Melanesia is also home to Cassius - the largest crocodile in captivity.

-Lunch Options on Green Island
+Dining Options on Green Island

 The Canopy Grill